keithmburu/courses/2022-ml/slides/6-regularization.md

 $$
 For a convex-Lipschitz-bounded learning problem with parameters $\rho, B$, stochastic gradient descent satisfies this when the number of iterations $T \geq \frac{B^2\rho^2}{\epsilon^2}$ and $\eta=\sqrt{\frac{B^2}{\rho^2 T}}$.

-- See Understanding Machine Learninga by Shalev-Shwartz and Ben-David for more detail.
+- See Understanding Machine Learning by Shalev-Shwartz and Ben-David for more detail.
 ---

 # Regularized Logistic Regression with SGD